 Why Am I So Congested?

 Blood volume is another reason for sinus congestion during pregnancy.
-There are many tiny blood vessels in the nose.
-With blood volumes increasing up to 40%, the nose will have more than its share of blood.
-In addition to the swelling and sinus congestion felt during pregnancy, there could be an increase in nosebleeds especially in women who have frequent nosebleeds before they are pregnant.
+There are many tiny blood vessels in the nose, and with blood volume increasing up to 40%, the nose will have more than its share of blood.
+In addition to the swelling and sinus congestion felt during pregnancy, there could be an increase in nosebleeds, especially in women who have frequent nosebleeds before they are pregnant.

-Sinus congestion can be treated during pregnancy, but women should not expect a complete recovery until after the baby is born.
+Sinus congestion can be treated during pregnancy, but don't expect a complete recovery until after the baby is born.
 Treatments to relieve the symptoms include:

-- Steaming showers or face mask.
-Steaming the nose will reduce the swelling.
-After the steaming is complete, the sinus congestion will most likely return.
+- Steaming showers or face mask: Steaming the nose will reduce the swelling.
+However, after the steaming is complete, the sinus congestion will most likely return.

-- Increase humidity.
-A humidifier or vaporizer can increase the relative humidity in a room.
-This humidity can decrease the swelling of the nasal passages and thus help to relieve the pressure.
-It is important to change the water in the machine every day and to follow the bacteria treatment guidelines.
-Pushing bacteria into the air and breathing those bacteria is not a good idea for anyone, especially a pregnant woman.
+- Increase humidity: A humidifier or vaporizer can increase the relative humidity in a room, which can decrease the swelling of the nasal passages and help to relieve the pressure.
+It's important to change the water in the machine every day and follow the bacteria treatment guidelines.
+Pushing bacteria into the air and breathing in the bacteria is not a good idea for anyone, especially a pregnant woman.

-- Environmental factors.
-There are factors in the environment that can increase the amount of swelling in the nose.
-These factors include smoke and sudden changes in the temperature.
-Some of these factors cannot be avoided while others are pure choice.
-It is better to wait for friends who smoke to finish and then join them than it is to place yourself and baby in a position that could cause sinus congestion during pregnancy or other fetal complications.
-Alcohol should also be avoided as it increases swelling during pregnancy.
+- Environmental factors: Smoke and sudden changes in the temperature can increase the amount of swelling in the nose.
+Some of these factors can be avoided.
+It's better to wait for friends who smoke to finish their cigarette and then join them than it is to place yourself and your baby in a position that could cause sinus congestion or other fetal complications.
+Alcohol also increases swelling during pregnancy.